nsynkde/Tilda/README.md

 ### Trimming

-Clips have handles to trim their start and end and fade in and out values.
+Clips have handles to trim their start and end, fade in and out and source in point and duration values.

 you can edit multiple clips at a time if you have many selected and trim one of them.

 Otions:
+Hold shift to snap to snapping points.
+Hold control to hold the source media time in place, so to trim Start and In together (or out / duration only).
-Hold shift to trim the start or end and keep the fade times.
+Hold alt to trim and keep the fading points in place.

 ### the inspector